6 Best Lens for Night City Photography: (2023 Guide & Reviews)

 Sigma 35mm F1.4: (Best Sony lens for Night City photography)

-It’s perfect for shooting things like landscapes or cityscapes when you need a little bit of a wider angle of view.
+It’s perfect for shooting things like landscapes or cityscapes when you need a wider angle of view.

 In terms of sharpness, this lens is razor-sharp, with every aperture including f 1.4.